OpenGenus/cosmos/guides/coding_style/python/style.md

 Variables
 ---
 When creating variables, use lowercase letters throughout the names.
-When you create a variable with more than one word in its name, use an underscore to separate the words.
+When creating a variable with more than one word in its name, use an underscore to separate the words.
 There is no need for type declaration in Python.

 **WRONG**